Theucalyptus/StageIoT/README.md

 7. Create sub-categories of messages for various level or importance, and select which network to use
 8. Merge cache and database sources for data visualisation
 9. WebSocket: push data updates, instead of polling
+10. Proper API Safety measures: if using 4G/5G without a VPN, this platform must be public-facing to work, but it lacks many important safety features.
+11. Parallel Computing: concurrent request processing (for now, all incoming messages are processed as a http request on the post_data endpoint and _flask is monothreaded_, but that's a blessing in disguise as the mysql connections are not thread-safe anyway; implement an ORM ?)